 Texas Tech's 2025-26 revenue-sharing allocation illustrates the institutional pattern: 74% to football, 17-18% to men's basketball, 2% to women's basketball, 1.9% to baseball, and 4-5% to all other sports.
 The allocation reflects revenue generation reality.
 What it does not reflect is the commercial NIL market opportunity that exists outside those two sports, which the collective-driven model has systematically underinvested in since 2021.

 The programs beginning to recognize this are not doing so out of equity considerations alone.
 The commercial market for non-revenue sport athletes is growing faster than any other segment of the NIL economy.
-The programs that build the infrastructure to capture it first will hold a recruiting advantage their peers will spend years trying to replicate.

 Sources: Opendorse NIL at Four Report; MWW, September 2025; nil-ncaa.com, 2026.